Houston Wrongful Death Lawyer

 What Damages Can a Houston Wrongful Death Lawyer Pursue?

-There exists a wide array of damages that may be sought in a wrongful death claim.
+There exists a wide array of wrongful death damages available in wrongful death claims.
 Wrongful death beneficiaries may seek all the damages of a normal personal injury lawsuit plus damages to the estate, the familial relationship, and directly to the immediate family members.

 Some of those damages include:

-- Loss of Inheritance – the value of the assets you would have reasonably have anticipated receiving had the loved one lived a full life and passed those things on
+• Loss of Inheritance – the value of the assets you would have reasonably anticipated receiving had the loved one lived a full life and passed those things on.

-Additionally, you are entitled to seek punitive/exemplary damages if the wrongful death is caused by the willful act or omission or the gross negligence of the defendant.
+Additionally, you are entitled to seek punitive damages if the wrongful death is caused by the willful act or omission or the gross negligence of the defendant.

 What Does a Wrongful Death Attorney in Houston Cost?